 - (i) drug abuse;

 - (ii) alcohol and tobacco abuse;

 - (iii) theft or vandalism;

 - (iv) bullying;

 - (v) physical assault/threatening behaviour against pupils or adults;

 - (vi) malicious accusations against staff

 - (vii) fighting;

 - (viii) sexual harassment/assault; any unwanted sexual behaviour that causes humiliation, pain, fear or intimidation

 - (ix) racist, sexist, homophobic or discriminatory behaviour

 - (x) abuse on the grounds of religion, disability, SEN, sexuality etc.

 - (xi) sexual misconduct;

 - (xii) damage to property;

 - (xiii) persistent disruptive behaviour/breaches of the school rules;

 - (xiv) parental behaviour;

 - (xv) using pornography.

 - (xvi) possession of any prohibited items.
-These are: Knives or weapons Alcohol Illegal drugs and solvents Stolen items Tobacco and cigarette papers, lighters & matches Fireworks Pornographic images Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil).
+These are: Knives or weapons, Alcohol, Illegal drugs and solvents, Stolen items, Tobacco, cigarette papers, vapes, lighters & matches, Fireworks, Pornographic images.
+Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil).